Kolhapur: Medieval era

-The Shilahara family founded a dynasty at Kolhapur about the time of the downfall of the Rashtrakuta Empire, that ruled over southern Maharashtra including the modern districts of Satara, Kolhapur and Belagavi (Karnataka).
-Their family deity was the goddess Ambabai, whose blessing they claimed to have secured in their copperplate grants (Mahalakshmi-labdha-vara-prasada).
-Like their relatives of the northern branch of Konkan, the Shilaharas of Kolhapur claimed to be of the lineage of Vidyadhara Jimutavahana, a Jain scholar.
+The Shilahara family founded a dynasty at Kolhapur who were familial decendents of Rashtrakuta Empire, that ruled over southern Maharashtra including the modern districts of Satara, Kolhapur and Belagavi (Karnataka).
+Their family deity was the goddess Padmāvatī and Ambabai, whose blessing they claimed to have secured in their copperplate grants (Mahalakshmi-labdha-vara-prasada).
+Like their relatives of the northern branch of Konkan, the Shilaharas claimed to be of the lineage of Vidyadhara Jimutavahana, a Jain scholar.
 Their banner featured a golden Garuda.
 One of the many titles used by the Shilaharas was Tagarapuravaradhisvara, supreme sovereign ruler of Tagara.

 The first capital of the Shilaharas was probably at Karad during the reign of Jatiga II, as known from their copper plate grant of Miraj and 'Vikramankadevacharita' of Bilhana.
 Hence, they are referred to sometimes as the 'Shilaharas of Karad'.
 Later, although the capital was shifted to Kolhapur, some of their grants mention Valavada and the hill fort of Pranalaka or Padmanala (Panhala) as the places of royal residence.
 Karhad retained its significance during the Shilahara period.
 This branch rose to power in the latter part of the Rashtrakuta rule and unlike the kings of the other two branches, this branch does not allude to the genealogy of the Rashtrakutas even in their early grants.
 They acknowledged the suzerainty of the later Chalukya dynasty for some time.
 They had used Kannada as an official language as can be seen from their inscriptions.
 The branch held southern Maharashtra from circa 940 to 1220.

 From 940 to 1212 CE, Kolhapur was the centre of power of the Shilahara dynasty.
-An inscription at Terdal states that the king Gonka (1020 - 1050 CE) was bitten by a snake then healed by a Jain monk.
+An inscription at Terdal states that the king Gonka (1020 – 1050 CE) was bitten by a snake then healed by a Jain monk.
 Gonka then built a temple to Lord Neminath, the twenty-second Jain tirthankara (enlightened being).
 From this era, Jain temples in and around Kolhapur are called Gonka-Jinalaya.

 Around 1055 CE, during the reign of Bhoja I (Shilahara dynasty), a dynamic Acharya (spiritual guide) named Maghanandi (Kolapuriya) founded a religious institute at the Rupanarayana Jain temple (basadi).
 Maghanandi is also known as Siddhanta-Chakravarti, meaning the great master of the scriptures.
 Kings and nobles of the Shilahara dynasty such as Gandaraditya I, who succeeded Bhoja I, were disciples of Maghanandi.

 Kolhapur was the site of intense confrontation between the Western Chalukya Empire and Rajadhiraja Chola and his younger brother Rajendra Chola II of the Chola empire.
 In 1052 CE, following the Battle of Koppam, the victor, Rajendra Chola II, marched on to Kolhapur and erected a jayastambha (victory pillar).

 Between 1109 and 1178 CE, the Kopeshwar temple to Lord Shiva was built by Shilahara kings, Gandaraditya I, Vijayaditya, and Bhoja II in Khidrapur, Kolhapur.